nethackchallenge/nethackchallenge.github.io/index.markdown

 NetHack is a ASCII-rendered single-player dungeon crawl game that is one of the oldest and most difficult computer games in history.
 NetHack is procedurally-generated, with hundreds of different entities and complex environment dynamics, presenting an extremely challenging environment for both current state-of-the-art RL agents and humans, while crucially being lightning-fast to simulate.

-Check out the [NetHack Wiki](https://nethackwiki.com/wiki/Main_Page) and [nethack.org](http://nethack.org/) to learn more about NetHack, or head over to the [Challenge Page](https://www.aicrowd.com/challenges/neurips-2021-nethack-challenge) for an intro.
+Check out the [NetHack Wiki](https://nethackwiki.com/wiki/Main_Page){:target="_blank"} and [nethack.org](http://nethack.org/){:target="_blank"} to learn more about NetHack, or head over to the [Challenge Page](https://www.aicrowd.com/challenges/neurips-2021-nethack-challenge){:target="_blank"} for an intro.

 ## What is the NetHack Learning Environment?

 The NetHack Learning Environment (NLE) is a Reinforcement Learning environment presented at NeurIPS 2020.
-NLE is based on NetHack 3.6.6 and designed to provide a standard RL interface to the game, and comes with tasks that function as a first step to evaluate agents on this new environment.
-You can read more about NLE in the NeurIPS 2020 paper.
+NLE is based on [NetHack 3.6.6](https://github.com/NetHack/NetHack/tree/NetHack-3.6.6_PostRelease){:target="_blank"} and designed to provide a standard RL interface to the game, and comes with tasks that function as a first step to evaluate agents on this new environment.
+You can read more about NLE in the [NeurIPS 2020 paper](https://arxiv.org/abs/2006.13760){:target="_blank"}.

 ## About the NetHack Challenge At NeurIPS 2021

 The NetHack Challenge invites entrants, using any method they choose, to develop agents that can reliably either beat the full game of NetHack or achieve as high a score as possible.
 No restrictions are placed on how the agent is trained and contestants will use their own hardware.
-Evaluation will be performed in a controlled setting, thanks to our partner and co-organizer, AIcrowd who will run the competition through their platform.
+Evaluation will be performed in a controlled setting, thanks to our partner and co-organizer, [AIcrowd](https://www.aicrowd.com/){:target="_blank"} who will run the competition [through their platform](https://www.aicrowd.com/challenges/neurips-2021-the-nethack-challenge){:target="_blank"}.

 We are excited that this competition offers machine learning students, researchers and NetHack-bot builders the opportunity to participate in a grand challenge in AI - without prohibitive computational costs — and we are eagerly looking forward to the wide variety of submissions.